Approved by the Higher Learning Commission, August 2016

 - Specialized trainings and certifications

-The MSU Office of Extended Learning with the assistance of the MSU Division of Education is creating a state list of requirements for teacher licensure in other states that will soon be posted to the MSU website.
-Prospective students seeking licensure outside the state of North Dakota should contact either The Office of Extended Learning (Misti Wuori, email@example.com), or the Division of Teacher Education to determine state licensure requirements.
+The MSU Enrollment Center with the assistance of the MSU Division of Education has created a state list of requirements for teacher licensure in other states.
+Prospective students seeking licensure outside the state of North Dakota should contact either the Enrollment Center Director (Misti Wuori, email@example.com), or the Division of Teacher Education to determine state licensure requirements.

 Note: Individual state licensure requirements are subject to change anytime.